 Commuting to work or school by bike is smart on so many levels.
 There are health benefits, as well as the chance to clear your head and relax while you ride.
 Choosing to travel by pedal power and not by car is financially savvy as well – it saves thousands of dollars a year in fuel, insurance, and parking.
 And biking is one of the greenest ways to go!
-You can use Drive Less Connect to find a bicycling partner too.
+You can use Get There to find a bicycling partner too.
 All Cherriots buses are equipped with bike racks so buses can be a part of your commute as well.

 How to Load a Bicycle on a Cherriots Bus

 - Remove water bottles, pumps, and other loose items.

 - Alert the driver when loading or unloading your bicycle from the bus bike rack.